rehierl/abstract-properties/10-2-setups-of-sets/1-2-definitions.md

 As such, `d` may also be described as **a descendant set of** `s`.

 * `(d descendant-of s) := (d subset-of s) and (d != s)`

+Note that no set is an ancestor set and no descendant set to itself (i.e. no loops and no cycles).
+Likewise, disjoint sets are neither ancestors nor descendants to each other.

 subsets of sets